MarcoFekry/MarcoFekry/README.md

 ----------
  Hi there 👋 , Welcome to my GitHub profile! 😄

-I am a seasoned Multi-Cloud Service Delivery Manager and Technical Expert with over sixteen years of experience in Information Technology and a proven track record in leading and managing cloud initiatives across Azure, AWS, and OCI.
+I am a seasoned Multi-Cloud Service Delivery Manager and Technical Expert with over seventeen years of experience in Information Technology and a proven track record in leading and managing cloud initiatives across Azure, AWS, and OCI.
 My expertise spans technical and managerial domains, enabling me to deliver high-quality cloud solutions that drive business success.

 Certifications